 • Is conversion tracking set up?

-17. Website Design & Usability
+17. Website Design and Usability

 Website design and usability are also critical factors for SEO, not only in terms of gaining rankings and traffic but for generating conversions from your traffic.